bloominstituteoftechnology/Computer-Architecture-C/LS8-spec.md

 Calls a subroutine (function) at the address stored in the register.

-1. The address of the instruction _directly after_ the `CALL` instruction is pushed onto the stack.
+1. The address of the ***instruction*** _directly after_ `CALL` is pushed onto the stack.
+This allows us to return to where we left off when the subroutine finishes executing.
 2. The PC is set to the address stored in the given register.
+We jump to that location in RAM and execute the first instruction in the subroutine.
+The PC can move forward or backwards from its current location.

 Machine code:
 ```